bluetoother/ble-shepherd/README.md

 The following example shows how to create a new instance of the `BleShepherd` class and call method `start()` to bring the `central` up with different sub-module.

-If you like to tackle something prior to your central starting, e.g., registering custom GATT definitions, just override the method `init()` to suit your needs.
+You can tackle something prior to your central starting, e.g., registering custom GATT definitions, registering a plugin.

 * Using `cc-bnp` as a sub-module